alphagov/government-service-design-manual/Copy and content/styleguide.md

 who is involved, what they are spending the money on and how.

-These pages must not be used as a dumping ground for material that doesn’t fit under other headings.
+These pages must not be used as a dumping ground for material that doesn't fit under other headings.

-If appropriate, include a supplementary detail page called ‘evidence’ or ‘research’.
+If appropriate, include a supplementary detail page called 'evidence' or 'research'.
 This can be used to present the most important research and statistics relating to the policy.

 4.4 Publications